 Read about the origins of Mathematics and Statistics Awareness Month.

 Why?
 Both subjects play a significant role in addressing many real-world problems—internet security, sustainability, disease, climate change, the data deluge, and much more.
 Research in these and other areas is ongoing, revealing new results and applications every day in fields such as medicine, manufacturing, energy, biotechnology, and business.
 Mathematics and statistics are important drivers of innovation in our technological world, in which new systems and methodologies continue to become more complex.

-Basic research in mathematics is valuable in itself, but it often contributes to research in other sciences, and has often, years later, led to discoveries that impact society today.
+Basic research in mathematics is valuable in itself, but it often contributes to research in other sciences and has often, years later, led to discoveries that affect society today.
 For example, an encryption algorithm used today in e-commerce relies on results discovered in the 17th and 18th centuries, long before computers were invented.
 Mathematics has inspired some of the most stunning architecture and art.

 Research in statistics and the mathematical sciences is important for its applications and because it trains one in critical thinking and problem solving.
 From magic squares and Möbius bands to magical card tricks and illusions, mysterious phenomena with elegant "Aha!" explanations have been part of both subjects for centuries.

 This April, let's celebrate mathematics and statistics and the diverse researchers and students in these fields who are contributing so much to furthering discoveries, solving problems, and finding beauty in our world.